Sharon Ní Bheoláin

-Sharon Ní Bheoláin ([n̠ʲiː ˈvʲoːlˠaːnʲ], approximately nee-_-VYOH-lawn; born Boland on 15 February 1971) is an Irish journalist, newsreader and presenter with Raidió Teilifís Éireann (RTÉ), Ireland's national public service radio and television broadcaster, for which she has presented many flagship programmes including Nuacht RTÉ, RTÉ News: One O'Clock and RTÉ News: Six One as well as all other news bulletins on both radio and television.
+Sharon Ní Bheoláin ([n̠ʲiː ˈvʲoːlˠaːnʲ], approximately nee-_-VYOH-lawn; born Boland on 15 February 1971) is an Irish journalist, newsreader, and presenter with RTÉ, Ireland's national radio and television broadcaster, where she has presented the Nine O'Clock News since 2018.
+She has presented many flagship programmes including Crimecall, Nuacht RTÉ, One O'Clock News, and Six One News, as well as all other news bulletins on both radio and television.

-In 2018, she became the co-anchor of RTÉ News: Nine O'Clock sharing presenting duties with Eileen Dunne, while it was also announced that she would present Crimecall every month along with presenting Leaders' Questions every Wednesday and Thursday morning during the Dáil term.

 Early life and education

-Sharon Boland was born in Malahide, County Dublin, 15 February 1971.
+Sharon Boland was born in Ayrefield, County Dublin, 15 February 1971.
+Her family moved to Malahide in 1980.
 Though not a native Irish speaker, she graduated from Trinity College Dublin (TCD), with a Bachelor of Arts honours degree in early and modern Irish in 1992.

 Career

 Before joining RTÉ, she worked for the Dublin radio station, Raidió Na Life.

 Ní Bheoláin began her career with RTÉ in 1994, presenting Nuacht RTÉ and in 1997, she became the presenter of News 2.
 Throughout the early 2000s, she had sporadic appearances on various RTÉ News programmes, including the Six One News, the Nine O'Clock News and on RTÉ Two's news programmes.
-In 2005, she became permanent co-presenter of the Six One News.
-In November 2013, Ní Bheoláin revealed that she would be leaving Six One News to pursue something new.
+In 2005, she became permanent co-presenter of the Six One News, alongside Bryan Dobson.
+In December 2017, Ní Bheoláin announced that she would be leaving Six One News.

 She also presented the short-run RTÉ series Turas Teanga, which helped viewers learn the Irish language.

-In 2018, she became the co-anchor of the Nine O'Clock News, sharing presenting duties with Eileen Dunne.
+In 2018, she became the anchor of the Nine O'Clock News, sharing presenting duties with Eileen Dunne, while it was also announced that she would present Crimecall every month along with presenting Leaders' Questions every Wednesday and Thursday morning during the Dáil term.